 The Fall 2016 dinner meeting is scheduled for:

 Wednesday, November 2nd, 2016

 5:30-6:30 p.m.
 Cocktail Hour

-Click here to view a copy of the PDF.
+Click here to view a PDF of the flyer.